fekoester/AERes/README.md

 trainer.train(epochs=100)
 ```

+`LinearAttentionTrainer` sets up the model training process, handling both the training iterations and the data loading.

 ### Evaluating the Model

-Evaluate the performance of both models to understand their effectiveness.
+Compare the performance of the Ridge Regression and Linear Attention models to understand their effectiveness.

 ```python
 # Calculate the Mean Squared Error (MSE) for the Ridge Regression model